Are you looking for a challenge?

 Offenders are a challenging population group to work with and they often have complex healthcare needs.
 Offenders often have chaotic lives in the community and a history of poor engagement with community healthcare services.
 With high rates of substance misuse and mental health problems, this is a real chance to make a difference.

 Main duties of the job

+You will be joining us at an exciting time and be involved in the implementation of a Health and Wellbeing Model to improve offender healthcare.
 You will join our established team of nurses across the prison and will be part of a multidisciplinary team supporting the following services: Primary Care services including First Night in Custody screening, secondary screening, nurse clinics, long term condition management, health promotion; Inpatient Unit; Emergency Response and Substance Misuse nursing services.
 You will be supported by our friendly team of healthcare staff in an environment where no two days are the same.

 About us Oxleas - About Us